david-franz/flowlang.dev/README.md

     - `AZURE_WEBAPP_NAME` – target App Service name.
   - Optional configuration via environment variables:
     - `ALLOWED_ORIGINS` – comma-separated list of origins allowed to call the API (defaults to `http://localhost:5173,https://dfpp.dev,https://www.dfpp.dev,https://*.azurestaticapps.net`).
+  - The workflow uploads an `app.jar`; set the App Service startup command to `java -jar /home/site/wwwroot/app.jar`.

 Both workflows trigger on pushes to `main` that touch their respective source trees and can also be run manually via the **Run workflow** button.